Good Food Box

 What's in each box?

 Every Good Food Box is filled with top-quality fruits and vegetables from local farmers and the Ontario Food Terminal.
 Each box contains the same mixture of produce, though the contents change with each delivery depending on what is in season and reasonably priced at the time.
+Please note that we cannot offer substitutions in the Good Food Box, as keeping contents fixed keeps program costs low.

 Our priorities in choosing Good Food Box contents are: quality, value, culturally appropriate food, local and seasonal, sustainable growing practices, reduced packaging, and fair trade.